Helmuth Nyborg: Olympic kayaking

+Sex-related differences in general intelligence (2005)

 Nyborg's 2005 paper Sex-related differences in general intelligence g, brain size, and social status was published in Personality and Individual Differences.
 Nyborg was suspended following criticism of his research.
 Aarhus University assembled a committee to investigate, and found him innocent of fraud, but guilty of "grossly negligent behavior" and gave him a severe reprimand.
 He was eventually acquitted by the Danish Committees on Scientific Dishonesty of the charges of scientific misconduct and the university was forced to reinstall him to his chair.
 On 21 September 2006, the university gave Nyborg a "severe reprimand", revoked his suspension, and declared the case closed.
 According to a 2006 news story in Science: "Colleagues from around the world have rallied to his defense, accusing the university of having political motives, and claiming that the errors in his research were trivial."